 Everything You Need to Control Your Soft Car 360®

-The LPRV, with a top speed of over 50 mph (80 km/h) and braking capabilities of up to 0.8g, is capable of performing most maneuvers that a passenger car can accomplish, allowing it to be used as a surrogate in many different types of scenarios.
+The LPRV, with a top speed of over 62 mph (100 km/h) and braking capabilities of up to 0.8g, is capable of performing most maneuvers that a passenger car can accomplish, including highway scenarios allowing it to be used as a surrogate in many types of scenarios.